baonguyen96/ImageColor/README.md

 while switching color space and changing the luminance, it is SLOW for larger images. (*)

 To improve the speed, I decide not to convert the entire image from RGB -> XYZ -> Luv and back.
-Instead, while reading every pixel in RGB, I convert that pixel to XYZ then Luv.
+Instead, while reading every pixel in RGB, I convert that pixel to XYZ then to Luv.
 And I do the same thing while converting back (2).
 This reduces the needs to re-read the entire image over and over again, thus improves the conversion speed.